carbon-language/carbon-lang/llvm/docs/LangRef.rst

 implicitly followed by a marker instruction and a call to an ObjC runtime function that uses the result of the call.
 If the argument passed to the operand bundle is 0, ``@objc_retainAutoreleasedReturnValue`` is called.
 If 1 is passed, ``@objc_unsafeClaimAutoreleasedReturnValue`` is called.
-A call with this bundle implicitly uses its return value.
+The return value of a call with this bundle is used by a call to ``@llvm.objc.clang.arc.noop.use`` unless the called function's return type is void, in which case the operand bundle is ignored.

 The operand bundle is needed to ensure the call is immediately followed by the marker instruction or the ObjC runtime call in the final output.